Sogn og Fjordane University College

 Sogn and Fjordane University College (Høgskulen i Sogn og Fjordane, HiSF) was a Norwegian state institution of higher education, in the county of Sogn og Fjordane.
 The college is now part of Høgskulen på Vestlandet.

 History

-The university college's campuses were located in Sogndal and Førde, and had approximately 3,800 students and 300 employees.
+The university college's campuses were located in Sogndalsfjøra and Førde, and had approximately 3,800 students and 300 employees.

 Sogn og Fjordane University College was divided into four faculties: Faculty of Engineering and Science, Faculty of Health Studies, Faculty of Social Sciences and Faculty of Teacher Education and Sports.